 As the only helping profession that emphasizes both human well-being and social justice, social workers strive to empower others to make the changes they desire in their lives and advocate to bring about social change on both individual and community levels.
 Social workers help communities provide maximum equality of opportunity for all; help vulnerable individuals learn to cope more effectively with their problems and needs; and seek continually to strengthen and improve the institutional systems responsible for education, justice, health, business, labor, and welfare, so that people are better served.
+Social workers impact all walks of life--from those who work with and advocate for the elderly, to those who work in schools with young learners.

 My first practicum was with CASA (Court Appointed Special Advocate), which represents children who have been abused or neglected.
 This really sparked my interest in the criminal justice system and led me to add a minor in political science.
 After I graduate I hope to get my MSW or go to law school.
 I think the great thing about social work is that there are so many different career options.